Imposter Syndrome Theory and the EFL teacher

 Unfortunately, I used to discount all positive feedback that came my way - either from colleagues, students or my employers.
 I never used to count myself as a successful person.

-These days, I’m able to react to some unobvious indicators of “success”.
+These days, I’m able to react to some unobvious indicators of 'success'.
 For instance, I’ve been teaching many of my students for over five years.
-That is a sign that I must be doing something right.
+It must be a sign that I'm doing something right if they've stuck with me for so long.
 These students are still fighting with the English language.
 Fighting to improve.
 They don’t need to verbally praise me, and nor would I like them to.

 Overall, not many of my students drop out, which I’ve grown to recognise as 'success'.

 I’m a modest being.
 For me, pride, personal satisfaction and signs of development among my students count for so much more than my bank account account balance.

 CONCLUSION - HOPEFULLY, I’M NOT A PHONeY EFL TEACHER

 I imagine that imposter syndrome theory is relevant for many EFL teachers.